-FLAMENCO SHOW From \$22+ per person BOOK HERE WE LOVED THIS SHOW AND TAPAS DINNER FROM GETYOURGUIDE!
+FLAMENCO SHOW From \$95 per person BOOK HERE WE LOVED THIS SHOW AND TAPAS DINNER FROM GETYOURGUIDE!
 FLAMENCO ORIGINATED IN SOUTHERN SPAIN BUT THIS SHOW WAS A GREAT TASTE OF ANDALUSIA AND WE MET SOME NEW FRIENDS ALONG THE WAY.
 GREAT TAPAS TOO!
 HOW TO SAVE MONEY IN BARCELONA Try Shoulder Season.
 Flights are often cheaper in the shoulder- or offseason.
 Peak months are May - August.
-Track flights with Google Flights and jump on a great deal when Google tells you to book now!
+Compare flights with Kayak.com and jump on a great deal!
 Avoid holidays, festivals, and other large events, unless that's the reason you're going to Barcelona!
-Just be aware events can inflate accommodation rates, overwhelm popular sights, and make it difficult-and costly-to get around.
+Just be aware events can inflate accommodation rates. overwhelm popular sights, and make it difficult-and costly-to get around.
 Compare midweek to weekend prices.
 Accommodations in Barcelona tend to be more affordable on the weekdays.

-Venture One card is a fantastic travel rewards credit card with NO fee.
-However, you need good to excellent credit.
-If you're really serious about getting into travel reward points, consider using the Chase Sapphire Preferred card.
+Use Travel Points.
+The Capital One Venture One card is a fantastic travel rewards credit card with NO fee and you get 20,000 bonus points.
+But, If you're really serious about getting into travel reward points, consider using the Capital One Venture card that awards 75,000 bonus points.
 Take the bus or metro.
-Or better yet, walk everywhere!
 Explore Barcelona with a public transport ticket that gives you free, unlimited access.
-The Hola Barcelona card offers a 48, 72, 96, or 120-hour pass.
+The Hola Barcelona card offers a 48, 72, 96, or 120hour pass.
 Tickets Starting at just £17.
 Learn more Use DiscoverCars.com to search, save and compare -up to 70% off, of your favorite rental companies like Enterprise, Hertz, AVIS, Budget & many more.
 Hungry?
-You can find a really cheap meal at Mercado de La Boqueria or Santa Caterina Market.
+You can find a really cheap meal at Mercado de La Bogueria or Santa Caterina Market.
 Otherwise, restaurants that are offering "menu del dia" (aka menu of the day) are great for penny pinchers.